Chia-Network/chia-docs/docs/04coin-set-model/spend_bundles.md

 This allows the farmer to combine all three spend bundles into one spend bundle, with only one signature.
 When creating the block, all spend bundles that go into the block are combined into exactly 1 spend bundle with 1 signature, which means less data is transmitted and stored on disk.

 Another benefit of these aggregate signatures, is that when spending multiple coins, users will only transmit one signature, instead of one or more per spend.
-More information can be found [Secion 9: Keys and Signatures](/docs/09keys/keys-and-signatures).
+More information can be found [Section 9: Keys and Signatures](/docs/09keys/keys-and-signatures).
 You can also read the [code for BLS signatures]](https://github.com/Chia-Network/bls-signatures).

 ## Coins vs Spend Bundles